Load Modulation for Backscatter Communication: Channel Capacity and Near-Capacity Schemes

-This optimization problem classifies as mixed-integer programming, with a variable number of parameters ($2K$).
+The maximization problem \Cref{eq:Capacity} is not concave; counterexamples are easily found in the parameter space.
+It classifies as mixed-integer programming with a variable number of parameters ($2K$).
 Approximate $\SNR$-thresholds for the optimality of $K = 1,2,3$ are stated in \cite[Tab.~1]{ShamaiTIT1995} (please note that their values are $3\dB$ larger because they assumed a variance of $2$ for the complex-valued AWGN).
-The threshold $\SNR < 3.011$ for the optimality of $K=1$ is the numerical solution of a complicated equation \cite[Eq.~(45)]{ShamaiTIT1995}.
-The objective function $I(\r y;\r\Gamma)$ is also fairly complicated to compute for given parameters $K$, $\{\Radius_k\}, \{\CircProb_k\}$; detailed instructions are deferred to \Cref{sec:MutualInformation}.
+The threshold $\SNR < 3.011$ (or rather $\SNR < 4.8\dB$) for the optimality of $K=1$ is the numerical solution of a complicated equation \cite[Eq.~(45)]{ShamaiTIT1995}.